built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-define-endpoints.md

 - share source - see [How To Customize Workspace And Browser Sharing](./how-to-customize-workspace-browser-page-sharing.md)
 - integration preferences source with integration management - see [How To Customize Home](./how-to-customize-home.md)
 - connection to your platform verification - see [How To Manage Connections To Your Platform](./how-to-manage-connections-to-your-platform.md)
 - an app launch handler - if the **manifestType** of an app is **endpoint** then we will check the endpoints array for the endpoint specified in the manifest property.
-See - [What Manifest Types Are Supported].
+See - [What Manifest Types Are Supported](./what-manifest-types-are-supported.md)
 - version validation - You can configure the versionProvider options to specify an endpointId that should be called.
 This endpoint will return an object that defines what versions the platform should work against.
 See - [How To Add Versioning Support](./how-to-add-versioning-support.md)

 ## Source Reference